Dave's Travel Pages

 I've currently got the Kindle Paperwhite.
 Find out about it here: Kindle Paperwhite

-If you've decided to take one or more of the items mentioned above on your next bike tour, you'll need to find a way to keep it all charged.
+If you've decided to take one or more of the items mentioned above on your next bike tour, you'll need to find a way to charge your electronics along the way.
 This is easy if you're staying in official accommodation each night, but a bit more tricky if you plan on wild camping a lot.

 The simplest solution, is to carry one or more powerbanks with you.
 These are basically storage batteries which you can then recharge your electronic gear from.